Mvrjustid/mvrjustid.github.io/_pages/teaching.md

 ---

 #### Invited speaker
+‘The Interactive Development of AI and the Research on Chronic Pain’\\ Seminar, UM-SJTU Joint Institute, 01 2022.

-‘Ubiquitous Human Behavior Sensing for Intelligent Chronic Pain Rehabilitation’\\
-‘Nursing + X’ Forum, School of Nursing, Shanghai Jiao Tong University, 10 2021.
+‘Ubiquitous Human Behavior Sensing for Intelligent Chronic Pain Rehabilitation’\\ ‘Nursing + X’ Forum, School of Nursing, Shanghai Jiao Tong University, 10 2021.

 ‘The Role of AI in Chronic-pain Management’\\
-A Showcase for Hospital Authority (HA) of Hongkong, AIRS, 04 2021.
+Showcase, Hospital Authority (HA) of Hongkong, AIRS, 04 2021.

-‘Leveraging Activity Recognition to Enable Protective Behavior Detection in Continuous Data’ \\
+‘Leveraging Activity Recognition to Enable Protective Behavior Detection in Continuous Data’\\
-AI Society Journal Club, UCL, 02 2021.
+Seminar, AI Society Journal Club, UCL, 02 2021.

-‘From Facial Micro-Expression Recognition to Protective Movement Behavior Detection’ \\
-Cyber Physical Systems Seminar, Department of Computer Science, University of Oxford, 12 2018.
+‘From Facial Micro-Expression Recognition to Protective Movement Behavior Detection’\\ Seminar, Department of Computer Science, University of Oxford, 12 2018.

 ---